testit-tms/migrators/Migrators/Importer/Readme.md

 - tms.privateToken - token for access to the Test IT server
 - tms.certValidation - enable/disable certificate validation

-2. Run the importer with the following command:
+2. Run the Importer with the following command:

 ```bash
 .\Importer